In 2019, only 3% of eCommerce website visits converted into purchases.

 Social media and Google algorithms are making influencers charge more so they can afford to get their posts to reach more people – 25% more, in fact.

 The said algorithms are making it harder for sponsored posts to gain momentum, hence the steep rise of the cost of these influencer services.

 - One way to use influencer authority to build your brand and amplify your message that is much cheaper – virtually free, in fact – is influencer blogger outreach.
-Try to find an influential blogger that writes articles relevant for your eCommerce niche, locate their SEO and social media stats to find the one with the best possible reach for your brand and reach out to them asking them to create content about your products or business in general – in exchange of which you can give them product discounts, commissions or social media shout outs.
+Try to find an influential blogger that writes articles relevant for your eCommerce niche, locate their SEO and social media stats to find the one with the best possible reach for your brand and reach out to them asking them to create content about your products or business in general – in exchange for which you can give them product discounts, commissions or social media shout outs.

 - Using customer brand ambassadors and customer advocacy is a very effective way to use the influence of happy customers to increase sales.
-A 12% rise in advocacy results in twofold revenue rise.
+A 12% rise in advocacy results in a twofold revenue rise.

-Beyond eCommerce Problems: 5 Growth Opportunities And Trends For eCommerce In 2020
+5 Growth Opportunities For eCommerce In 2021

-Some of the most significant trends that shape the future of eCommerce – and, subsequently, open doors to many opportunities for growth – include the following.
+Some of the most significant trends that shape the future of eCommerce – and, subsequently, open doors to many opportunities for growth – include the following:

 As this number continues to rise, social media will become much more than just a place for brands to engage with their audience and grow their reputation.